Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing: Related Works

 On the other hand, \textbf{algorithm aversion} describes a tendency to prefer human judgment over algorithmic judgment, even in cases where the algorithm is demonstrably better or equivalent \citep{Sunstein_Gaffe_2025}.
 This aversion is often heightened in high-stakes, subjective, or ethically charged tasks, such as medical diagnosis \citep{filiz2023extent}.
 It can be driven by a fundamental desire for human agency, a negative emotional reaction to being judged by a machine, and a belief that human experts possess unique, ineffable knowledge that algorithms cannot capture.

-Our study's finding---that authors edit AI-attributed abstracts significantly more heavily---can be interpreted as a manifestation of algorithm aversion.
-The explicit knowledge of the AI source appears to trigger heightened scrutiny and a greater perceived need for human intervention.
-Furthermore, our study advances the literature by shifting the focus from perceptual measures of AI-generated text such as self-reported ``credibility'' or ``trust'' \citep{LERMANNHENESTROSA2023107445,MaC3019} to concrete, measurable behavior in terms of amount of edits made to the text.
-The finding that attribution significantly impacts the number of edits demonstrates that this cognitive bias translates into tangible, effortful action on the part of the expert.
+Our study advances the literature by shifting the focus from perceptual measures of AI-generated text such as self-reported ``credibility'' or ``trust'' \citep{LERMANNHENESTROSA2023107445,MaC3019} to concrete, measurable behavior in terms of amount of edits made to the text.
+The finding that attribution significantly impacts the number of edits demonstrates that this cognitive bias translates into tangible, effortful action on the part of the expert, also mirrored by recent empirical work \citep{zhu2025humanbiasfaceai}.
+Controlled experiments in German theses by \citet{FIEDLER2025100321} show that when identical texts are labeled as AI-generated versus human-written, evaluators systematically favor the human-labeled versions, even when the labels are incorrect, demonstrating a strong source-identity bias against AI authorship.
+Conversely, when source information is withheld, both expert and non-expert evaluators struggle to reliably distinguish AI-generated academic writing from human writing, often rating them as comparable in quality.